Fraddles/Home-Automation/README.md

-# home-automation
+# Home-Automation
-Bits and pieces about my Home-Assistant setup
+Bits and pieces about my Home-Assistant and ESPHome setup.